SLabneuron/e-learning-opamp-sims/README.md

 ## Contributution

 Those who wish to contribute can do so by submitting a Pull Request or contacting us at the email address listed below.
 Feedback and suggestions for additional features are always welcome.

-## Licenses

-This is an educational project, and the following are premitted:

-・Reproduction
-・Modification
-・Commoerical use (please contact us first)
-・Sharing on social mead platforms like YouTube

 ## Contanct us